marbl/MetagenomeScope/README.md

 Yes!
 MetagenomeScope now supports [multigraphs](https://en.wikipedia.org/wiki/Multigraph).
 If your assembly graph file describes more than one edge from `X -> Y`, then MetagenomeScope will visualize all of these "parallel" edges.
-(This situation often occurs when visualizing de Bruijn graphs stored in DOT files.)
+(Parallel edges often occur in de Bruijn graphs.)

-Notably, this is only supported right now for some filetypes.
+Notably, parallel edges are only supported right now for some filetypes.
 The parsers MetagenomeScope uses for GFA and FASTG files [do not allow multigraphs](https://github.com/marbl/MetagenomeScope/issues/239) -- this means that, at the moment, trying to use MetagenomeScope to visualize a GFA or